-Hence, with the motive to address both cardiac as well as pulmonary components, we aerosolized milrinone at a rate of 0.1 μg/kg/minute based on a previous study22 through HFNC (using vibrating mesh nebulizer, Aerogen Solo, Aerogen Ltd., Ireland which is considered not to interfere with the airflow and pressures in the circuit as well as deliver very fine particles beyond larger airways),23 wherein heated-humidified oxygen at slight PEEP, improves alveolar-recruitment, oxygenation-status, and lung-compliance and avoids reintubation (Fig. 1).20
+Hence with the motive to address both cardiac as well as pulmonary components, we aerosolized milrinone at a rate of 0.1 μg/kg/min based on a previous study22 through HFNC (using vibrating mesh nebulizer, Aerogen Solo, Aerogen Ltd., Ireland, which is considered not to interfere with the airflow and pressures in the circuit as well as deliver very fine particles beyond larger airways),23 where in heated-humid-ified oxygen at slight PEEP, improves alveolar recruitment, oxygenation status, and lung compliance and avoids reintubation (\succ Fig. 1).20

-Second, liberation from positive-pressure ventilation has resultant circulatory benefits from a specific context of an elevated afterload-induced right-ventricle dysfunction, pertinent to a setting of PH.^{20,24} Third, the positive cardiopulmonary liaison only strengthens in the backdrop of a selective inhalational delivery of vasodilator therapy, curtailing the systemic hypotensive effects of intravenous vasodilator (Fig. 2).20
+Second, liberation from positive-pressure ventilation has resultant circulatory benefits from a specific context of an elevated afterload-induced RV dysfunction, pertinent to a setting of PH.^{20,24} Third, the positive cardiopulmonary liaison only strengthens in the backdrop of a selective inhalational delivery of vasodilator therapy, curtailing the systemic hypotensive effects of intravenous vasodilator (-Fig. 2).20

 To the best of authors' knowledge, this article presents a unique research endeavor combining iMil and HFNC therapy harnessing the benefits of both the therapies in management of the PH syndrome and its aftereffects.
-This article reprises the continued oxygenation, reduced work of breathing, right ventricular unloading, and a simultaneous improved left ventricular function leading to smooth weaning from ventilator and recovery, as a result of administration of aerosolized milrinone through HFNC, a combination complementing each others' mechanism of action to treat PH.
-This article

-- 1. Vibrating mesh nebulizer(Aerogen Solo, Aerogen Ltd., Ireland):inserted near the inlet of HFNC humidifier - 2.
-Flow rate of HFNC: 2L/kg/minute - 3.
-A 200μg/mL of milrinone solution was administered at a rate of 0.1μg/kg/minute based on a previous study - 4.
-Considering average weight of children approximately 10 kg, the dose of milrinone administered in 8 hours: 0.1x10x60x8=480μg - 5.
-Therefore volume of milrinone administered was 480/200=2.4 mLin 8 - 6.
-Since flow rate of Aerogen Solo nebulizer is 0.2 mL/min, volume of nebulization solution delivered in 8 hours:96 mL also adequately reiterates that COVID-19 superadded infection in patients already predisposed or suffering from PH, notoriously perpetuates PH by worsening lung parenchymal inflammation and injury, ^{25,26} and pulmonary artery obstruction, as evident by cases 3 and 4 who were acyanotic CHD post-COVD-19 infection status and exhibited turbulent CPB as well as
+The article reprises the continued oxygenation, reduced work of breathing, RV unloading, and a simultaneous improved left ventricular function leading to smooth weaning from ventilator and recovery, as a result of administration of aerosolized milrinone through HFNC, a combination complementing each other's mechanism of action to treat PH.
+The article also adequately reiterates that COVID-19 superadded infection in patients already predisposed or suffering from PH, notoriously perpetuates PH by worsening lung parenchymal inflammation and injury,^{25,26} and PA obstruction, as evident by cases 3 and 4 who were acyanotic CHD post-COVD-19 infection status and exhibited turbulent CPB as well as ventilator weaning requiring meticulous pulmonary vasodilator therapy as well as ventilation-sedation strategy.
+Here in the role of iMil as well as HFNC has adequately been elucidated in curbing COVID-19 detrimental effects on oxygenation and RV function.27 Lastly, transnasal aerosol delivery is particularly preferable for small children in view of comfort and better tolerance.28